Recipe Overview

 Bruschetta Orzo Pasta Salad

 Easy to make.
-This orzo salad is a snap to make (which is another thing I like about it).
+This orzo salad is a snap to make.
 You can have it ready in about a half hour.
+It can be served immediately or you can refrigerate it to serve later.

 How To Make Orzo Salad